himazawa/bento/README.md

 - `git clone https://github.com/higatowa/bento`
 - `cd bento && docker build -t bento .`
-- generate keypair and put `authorized_keys`, contianing your public key, in `./keys`.
+- generate keypair and put `authorized_keys`, containing your public key, in `./keys`.
-- Since we need to fotward X to our machine we need first to get it's ip, and then to execute:
+- Since we need to forward X to our machine we need first to get its ip, and then to execute:
-`docker run --cap-add=NET_ADMIN --device /dev/net/tun --sysctl net.ipv6.conf.all.disable_ipv6=0 -p 22:22 -d bento`.
+`docker run --cap-add=NET_ADMIN --device /dev/net/tun --sysctl net.ipv6.conf.all.disable_ipv6=0 -p 22:22 -d bento`
-- Connect via ssh to the docker machine and forward port 6000 (Xorg) with `ssh -R 6000:localhost:6000 -L 8080:localhost:8080  tamago@bentoip`.
+- Connect via ssh to the docker machine and forward port 6000 (Xorg) with `ssh -R 6000:localhost:6000 -L 8080:localhost:8080  tamago@bentoip`
 - On first login you will be asked to change the password.

 ## Current tools and utilities